anchore/syft/README.md

 # maximum number of workers used to process the list of package catalogers in parallel
 parallelism: 1

-# a list of globs to exclude from scanning. same as --exclude ; for example:
+# a list of globs to exclude from scanning, for example:
 # exclude:
 #   - "/etc/**"
 #   - "./out/**/*.json"